|

 the equation "other income from the evening".

-a couple of simple techniques.
+using a couple of simple techniques.

 Have a raffle and sell